 Contests & Bonuses

-When your child deposits $10.00 in their Cub Account during the month of April, they will receive The Berenstain Bears' Sick Days.
-We may substitute another book in the place of The Berenstain Bears' Sick Days in the event we run out of that title.
-Limit one book per account per month.
+This month the cubs want the kids to have fun with Halloween so the prize is a pair of silly glasses.
+When your child deposits $10.00 in their Cub Account during the month of October, they will receive a pair of super-cool silly sunglassess -- perfect for Halloween!
+We may substitute a book in the place of the silly sunglasses in the event we run out.
+Limit one pair of sunglasses per account per month.

 Upcoming Bear Events & Appearances